-There is not a lot of research behind pregnancy and cosmetic brow services like brow lamination.
+Truth be told, there is not a lot of research behind pregnancy and cosmetic brow services like brow lamination.

-Since pregnancy hormones cause higher levels of sensitivity, there is a greater chance of getting an adverse reaction from the brow laminate solution.
+And since pregnancy hormones cause higher levels of sensitivity, there is a greater chance of getting an adverse reaction from the brow laminate solution.

 There is also a greater chance of getting inconsistent results.